kheller18/data-structures-algorithms/questions/SQL.md

 63. How will you take backup of the database in PostgreSQL?
     + We can achieve this by using the pg_dump tool for dumping all object contents in the database into a single file.
 The steps are as follows:
-      + Step 1: Navigate to the bin folder of the PostgreSQL installation path.
+      + `Step 1`: Navigate to the bin folder of the PostgreSQL installation path.
         + `C:\>cd C:\Program Files\PostgreSQL\10.0\bin`
-      + Step 2: Execute pg_dump program to take the dump of data to a .tar folder as shown below:
+      + `Step 2`: Execute pg_dump program to take the dump of data to a .tar folder as shown below:
         + `pg_dump -U postgres -W -F t sample_data > C:\Users\admin\pgbackup\sample_data.tar`
         + The database dump will be stored in the sample_data.tar file on the location specified.